 Monthly Archives: May 2012

 Zinc is a mineral which we need to remain healthy, but which gets little to no attention.
 It is essential for health, yet most of us consume far too little of it.
-The medical community ignored Zinc until 1974, yet the World Health Organization now estimates that Zinc deficiency is a global problem affecting the health of millions.
+The medical community ignored Zinc until 1974.
+The World Health Organization now estimates that Zinc deficiency is a global problem affecting the health of millions.
 Some estimate 12% of the US population has a Zinc deficiency.
 The symptoms of a Zinc deficiency mimic those of many other disorders.
 The potential that these disorders could be diminished simply by increasing our Zinc levels is profound.

 Among other things, Zinc is responsible for: